 The proposal would create an aid program for soil and water conservation districts.
-The aid program would have an annual appropriation of \$16 million.
-70% of the appropriation would be split evenly between all soil and water conservation districts, 20% apportioned based on a soil and water conservation district's share of nonpublic lands, and the remaining 10% would be based on a soil and water conservation district's share of state population.
+The aid program would have an annual appropriation of \$22 million in calendar years 2023 and 2024 and \$14 million in calendar years 2025 and thereafter.
+70% of the appropriation would be split evenly between all soil and water conservation districts, 20% apportioned based on a soil and water conservation district's share of nonpublic lands, and the remaining 10% would be based on a soil and water conservation district's share of adjusted state population.

 - There are 88 soil and water conservation districts in Minnesota, with at least one district in each of the 87 counties except for Hennepin and Ramsey Counties.
 Three of the larger counties have two districts: Otter Tail, Polk, and St. Louis.
-Hennepin and Ramsey Counites have special legislative authority to carry out soil and water conservation district authorities and would therefore be included in aid payments. - The new aid program would increase annual state general fund costs by \$16 million for fiscal year 2024 and thereafter.
+Hennepin and Ramsey Counites have special legislative authority to carry out soil and water conservation district authorities and would therefore be included in aid payments. - The new aid program would increase annual state general fund costs by \$22 million for fiscal years 2024 and 2025 and \$14 million in fiscal years 2026 and thereafter.